 If Medication Doesn’t Work

-If medication no longer holds the pain or if the side-effects are intolerable, there are several procedures to consider.
+If medication no longer controls the pain or if the side-effects are intolerable, there are several procedures to consider.
 We encourage trigeminal neuralgia patients to start learning about their options long before they are in urgent need of a procedure.
 The selection of a procedure depends on patient preference, general medical condition and age, urgency of need for a procedure, and the availability of the procedure.
-Your clinician will assist you in making your decision.
+Your clinicians will assist you in making your decision.

 Rhizotomy - There are several types of rhizotomies, but they are all performed using a long needle in the operating room under anesthesia.
 All of the customary monitoring of vital signs are performed during the procedure.
 Each is intended to be an outpatient procedure, with patients spending two-to-three hours in the recovery room.
 Most patients are candidates for the procedure.
 We have successfully treated patients up to and including those of 100 years of age.